circleci/circleci-docs/jekyll/_cci2/getting-started.md

 feature]({{site.baseurl}}/2.0/workflows) of CircleCI.

 1. Take a moment and read the comments in the code block below.
-Of course, we don't want to be copying and pasting code without understanding what we're doing.
+Of course, we do not want to be copying and pasting code without understanding what we are doing.
 Now, to see Workflows in action, edit your `.circleci/config.yml` file and copy and paste the following text into it.